p9221066/ios-xe-mdt/README.md

 Bucket - 9800

-#### Import Pre-Built Dashboards
+#### 7. Import Pre-Built Dashboards

 Next, import the sample dashboards "9800_wifi_telemetry_dashboard_template.json" and "9800_syslog_dashboard.json".

 You should now see the 9800 streaming telemetry in Grafana.
-Your next step in the journey would be to create your own very own dashboards by discovering other subscriptions.
+Now it's your turn to create your own dashboards.
 Good luck!